Ancient World Studies

 On successful completion of this Honours specialisation, students will be able to:

-- demonstrate knowledge of the literary and material culture in ancient Mediterranean civilisations, including Egypt, Mesopotamia, Anatolia, the Bronze Age, Greece, and Rome; and
+- Demonstrate knowledge of the literary and material culture in ancient Mediterranean civilisations, including Egypt, Mesopotamia, Anatolia, the Bronze Age, Greece, and Rome

-- display critical skills and methodologies (including historical, literary, and archaeological) for the analysis of ancient cultures; and
+- Display critical skills and methodologies (including historical, literary, and archaeological) for the analysis of ancient cultures

-- be able to communicate their own ideas and interpretations of ancient texts and artefacts, both orally and in writing; and
+- Be able to communicate their own ideas and interpretations of ancient texts and artefacts, both orally and in writing

-- demonstrate advanced training in archaeological theory and practice; and
+- Demonstrate advanced training in archaeological theory and practice

-- understand modern critical frameworks for the study of the ancient world; and
+- Understand modern critical frameworks for the study of the ancient world